dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 7.md

 Also, implicit conversions between `IntPtr`/`UIntPtr` and other numeric types are treated as standard conversions on such platforms.
 This can affect overload resolution in some cases.

+These changes could cause behavioral change in case the user code logic was depending on overflowing in unchecked context, or in case it was not expecting exception throwing when overflow in checked context.
+We added [an analyzer in 7.0](https://github.com/dotnet/runtime/issues/74022) to help detect such behavioral changes and take appropriate action.
+The analyzer would inform you with potential behavioral changes, you could increase the severity of the analyzer to get warnings instead.

 ## Addition of System.UIntPtr and System.Int32

 ***Introduced in .NET SDK 7.0.100, Visual Studio 2022 version 17.3.***